blaenk/blaenk.github.io/provider/notes/rust.markdown

 # Testing

 Test functions are marked with the `test` attribute and use the `assert!` macro for asserting conditions.
 Test functions must not have any arguments or return values.
-A test is considered successful if the function returns, and fails if the test fails through `fail!`, `assert`, or any other means.
+A test is considered successful if the function returns, and fails if the test fails through `panic!`, `assert`, or any other means.

 ``` rust
 fn return_two() -> int { 2 }